-- Preview Email Newsletter

 *

 Based on these two relationships and fish recovery trajectories from the ecological literature, the researchers developed a framework to project scuba diving tourism revenue over time under different levels of protection.
-The projections showed that protected dive sites could see revenue increases of up to 252% more PR
+The projections showed that protected dive sites could see revenue increases of up to 252% over a decade, but only if the protections are st more PR

 Engineering a better heartbeat (10)